-You must complete all writing assignments (reaction papers and research paper) and earn a final grade of C or better in the course to obtain Gordon Rule (4000-word) writing credit.
-All students are required to complete all writing assignments, even if you have already satisfied the Gordon Rule credit in another course.
+You must complete all writing assignments (reports and research papers) and earn a final grade of C or better in the course to obtain Gordon Rule (4000-word) writing credit.
+All students are required to complete all writing assignments, even if you have already satisfied the Gordon Rule previously.

 Please note that Gordon Rule credit and final course grades are calculated separately.
 To receive writing credit, students must earn a grade of C (2.0) or higher both in the course and on writing assignments (i.e., the ethnographic research project).
 Therefore, it is possible to pass the class and not receive Gordon Rule credit.
 Students should review their degree audits after receiving their grades to verify receipt of credit for the writing component.
-For further information, please see https://catalog.ufl.edu/ugrad/current/advising/info/writing-and-math-requirement.aspx.
+For further information, please see https://catalog.ufl.edu/ugrad/current/advising/info/writing-requirement.aspx.